Take a look below for answers to some of the most frequently asked questions we get asked about the Trust...

 Do you sell cards & calendars at any shops?

 Trust Christmas cards also are available from October each year at The Fold in Bransford, Clive's Fruit Farm (Upton-upon-Severn), Upton Snodsbury Village Store, Gwillams Farm Shop (Worcester), The Pump House Environment Centre (Worcester), Revill's Farm Shop (Defford), Nature’s Intention Zero Waste Shop (Bromsgrove), Droitwich Heritage Centre and The Hop Pocket Shopping Village (nr Bishop’s Frome).
 Cards will be available from November from Alfrick Community Shop.

 I’d like to book onto an event.
 How do I go about it?

 Can you provide a speaker for our community group meeting?

 Please contact us by email if you would like a speaker as we have a team of volunteers who give talks on our behalf.
 Please bear in mind that we receive a high number of requests for our speakers and we are not able to fulfill every one.

 We also produce a Directory of Speakers that lists wildlife-related speakers across the West Midlands who are available to give talks to groups of all sizes and interests.
-Please contact us to request a copy.

 I would like to volunteer with the Trust.
 How can I find out more?